bu-mseen/Denis-Lab-Website/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Hematology and Medical Oncology](https://www.bumc.bu.edu/hematology/), at the Boston University [Chobanian and Advisian School of Medicine](https://www.bumc.bu.edu/).
+Our lab is part of the [Department of Hematology and Medical Oncology](https://www.bumc.bu.edu/hematology/), at the Boston University [Chobanian & Avedisian School of Medicine](https://www.bumc.bu.edu/).
 We are located on the 4th floor of the Silvio O. Conte Medical Research Building

 {%